An open letter to travel writer Bill Bryson, in response to critical remarks he made about Belgium in one of his books.

 Well that’s a shame for the little English town of Wymondham.
 But then you wrote:

 “In that respect, it is rather like Belgium.”Bill Bryson, The Road to Little Dribbling

 And there it was.
 In black on white, the blackest condemnation of the wonderfully rich, varied, interesting, fascinating and inspiring country of Belgium, where you say there is “bugger all.”

 Bill, have you never visited Brussels or Antwerp?

-Did you not get out of one of those punctual trains and go walking in the Ardennes?
+Did you not step into one of those punctual trains you found and take a trip into Wallonia to go walking in the Ardennes?

 What a shame you didn’t head east into Limburg and go cycling!